Regularizing nonlinear Schroedinger equations through partial off-axis variations: The critical case and the case of full off-axis dispersion

-Moreover, from our Strichartz estimates in Proposition \ref{prop:STR}, we have that and hence $\|S_\eps(t)v_0\|_{W([0, T])}\to0$ as $T\to0$.
-Consequently, for $T>0$ small enough, assumption \eqref{eq:small} is satisfied, yielding a local in-time solution $v(t,\cdot)$ for $t\in[0,T]$.
-We can then iterate this argument to find a maximal existence time $0<T_{\rm max}\le \infty$ for which the solution exists for every admissible pair $(q, r)$.
+From \eqref{eq:critdiff}, we thus conclude that $v=w$ for $T>0$ sufficiently small.
+We can then iterate this argument to find a maximal existence time $0<T_{\rm max}\le \infty$ for which the unique solution exists for every admissible pair $(q, r)$.